-Commercial harvesting has occurred for over 35 years, and it is clear from the extensive monitoring and research that has been conducted over that time that harvest is demonstrably sustainable (e.g. see Pople & Grigg 1999; Olsen & Low 2006).
+Commercial harvesting has occurred for over 35 years, and it is clear from the extensive monitoring and research that has been conducted over that time that harvest is demonstrably sustainable (e.g. see Pople and Grigg 1999; Olsen and Low 2006).
 Kangaroo populations naturally increase and decrease as rainfall varies.
 During drought conditions, population numbers will stay low until conditions improve and the availability of food increases.

-- Action 9: Regular monitoring and setting of quotas to allow for fluctuations in populations. - Action 10: A proportional harvest strategy is used that allows for fluctuating populations (Caughley 1977) and is robust to bias or uncertainty in population estimates (Milner-Gulland et al. 2001). - Action 10: Commercial harvest quotas are set at levels that are ecologically sustainable for kangaroo populations (Caughley 1987; Pople et al. 2010a), even when combined with other mortality factors (including predation). - Commercial harvest is patchy within management regions and properties, leaving areas of unharvested refuge habitat. - Action 11: If kangaroo populations fall below thresholds calculated from the long-term population data, such as during a drought, harvesting will be reduced or suspended as necessary. - Economic threshold density below which it is not financially viable to harvest (see Hacker et al. 2004). - The knowledge that harvesting mortality during drought is compensatory, not additive harvesting removes animals that would die of natural causes during steep population declines, i.e. larger, older males (Pople & McLeod 2000). - A process for developing management responses to evaluate and minimise risk to kangaroo populations in an adaptive approach to management.
+- Action 9 and 10: Regular monitoring and setting of quotas to allow for fluctuations in populations. - Action 11: A proportional harvest strategy is used that allows for fluctuating populations (Caughley 1977) and is robust to bias or uncertainty in population estimates (Milner-Gulland et al. 2001). - Action 11 and 12: New thresholds described in this plan (high abundance quota and low harvest threshold) are set at conservative levels with a commitment to further research to refine these thresholds within the life of this plan. - Action 11: Commercial harvest quotas are set at levels that are ecologically sustainable for kangaroo populations (Caughley 1987; Pople et al. 2010a), even when combined with other mortality factors (including predation). - Commercial harvest is patchy within management regions and properties, leaving areas of unharvested refuge habitat. - Action 10: A risk-based approach is taken that enables the kangaroo management team to conduct additional surveys or reduce quota if anecdotal reports from field processors or land managers and environmental conditions indicate the kangaroo populations may be in decline. - Action 13: If kangaroo populations fall below thresholds calculated from the long-term population data, such as during a drought, harvesting will be reduced or suspended as necessary. - Economic threshold density below which it is not financially viable to harvest (see Hacker et al. 2004). - The knowledge that harvesting mortality during drought is compensatory, not additive harvesting removes animals that would die of natural causes during steep population declines, i.e. larger, older males (Pople and McLeod 2000). - A process for developing management responses to evaluate and minimise risk to kangaroo populations in an adaptive approach to management.